neoatlantis/neutron/README.md

 when using ProtonMail via web interface.

-To achieve this, `neutron` intercepts and forces the web interface to use with given javascripts preloaded with extensions.
+To achieve this, `neutron` intercepts and forces the web interface to use with given javascripts preloaded within extensions.
 These fixed scripts from a given (trusted) version, elimates the possibilty, such as the ProtonMail server send a modified script containing backdoor and revealing user password to the server or anywhere else.